-Even though they are healthy, there is a large number of fruits which are rather high in natural sugars, which fall under the carb category, and thus warrant caution.
+Even though they are healthy, there is a large number of fruits that are rather high in natural sugars, which fall under the carb category, and thus warrant caution.

 It’s no easy task to pick the right fruit (as well as the proper amount) when counting carbs in order to properly manage blood glucose.

-That’s why we’ve taken the liberty to provide people with plenty of information regarding one of, if not the most popular fruit in human history: the apple.
+That’s why we’ve taken the liberty to provide people with plenty of information regarding one of, if not the most popular fruit in human history: Healthline.
 Read on to find out all about it and the effect it has on us and our health.

-Regular intake of apples can prove beneficial for our digestive system, thanks to its high fiber content.
-It can assure a more regular excretion of waste from our body.
+Regular intake of apples can prove beneficial for our digestive system, thanks to their high fiber content.
+It can assure a more regular excretion of waste from our bodies.

 Even though almost any person can reap their benefits, they are of particular importance for those with diabetes.
 The reasons for this are that fresh apples are:

 Furthermore, apples (whether it’s peel or the fleshy part itself) also happen to be abundant in antioxidants named polyphenols.
 They are useful for a number of things:

 At least according to research done on the subject.
 A 2004 review states that consuming apples may lower one’s risk of certain chronic ailments.
 These fruits have even been connected to a lower risk of cardiovascular-related problems.

 This is especially good news for adults with diabetes, as, on average, their chances of having a stroke or developing heart disease are Healthline as those of an average individual.

 The results of a study back in 2000 suggest that the daily consumption of apples leads to a lower risk of thrombotic stroke.
 This particular type is linked to cerebral vascular disease, which is much more common for those with diabetes.